 The key is not to be in just one or two of these, but most of these.
-We won’t go into too much depth on what your mix should be- it varies a lot on your financial position and interests.
+We won’t go into too much depth on what your mix should be since it varies a lot on your financial position and interests.

 Since we’re a prepping site, we’ll just emphasize the importance of diversification and leave the specifics to you.

-There are plenty of finance-focused site and resources that mentioned throughout this article that can be helpful, from creating a budget to investing with free trades:
+There are plenty of finance-focused sites and resources mentioned throughout this article that can be helpful, from creating a budget to investing with free trades:

 - Investopedia – great for learning investment terms or quick info, like which HYSA has the highest rate